chukwukap/space/README.md

 # 🎙️ TipSpace

 **Talk.
 Earn.
 Own it.**
-TipSpace lets you host live audio shows inside Farcaster, turn applause into crypto tips, and grow an audience you truly own.
+TipSpace lets you host live audio shows inside Farcaster, just like a typical twitter Space would and you get tipped by audience directly.
+Every reaction is a tip of varying amount depending on the reaction and what the audience configured.

 ---